alm4096/FFMPEG-Live555-H264-H265-Streamer/README.md

 ## Project Ultimatum
 This project aims to do the following:
-- Provide a simple threaded class for H264 and H265 encoding and streaming using FFMPEG and LIVE555 (other formats can be added as needed)
+- Provide a simple threaded class for H264 / H265 encoding and streaming using FFMPEG and LIVE555 (other formats can be added as needed)
 - Minimum fuss class setup and usage (it should be as easy as creating the class and passing a frame to get working, keep it simple!)
 - For use only with Visual Studio 2010+ development environment (exclusively for Windows only)

 Please keep this Git inline with the ultimatum.
 I encourage anyone to create their own copy of this Git and take this project in another direction.

+Send me a message if you would like to collaborate.

 ## Planned Features
 - Clean up code